WWBT10 – why amoebae don’t go to CF and what Mercedes and cheese have in common

-I rolled the carpet and put it in a corner, it needs to be cleaned, and now my living room seems distant, cold, the French window gets reflected in the shiny tiles of the floor, and it’s as if I can open that reflected French window and walk down in an alternative reality, where there has never been Luca and his leaving me.
+I rolled up the carpet and put it in a corner, it needs to be cleaned, and now my living room seems distant, cold, the French window gets reflected in the shiny tiles of the floor, and it’s as if I can open that reflection of the French window and walk through it into an alternative reality, where Luca didn’t exist and never left me.

 Yesterday I managed to go back to CF. After almost more than three months.
 Of course today I can barely flex my legs or sit down.
 And it was scary.
 My going back.
-I can see myself paralyzed in a corner, waiting for the class to start, barely breathing, prepared for that moment when my heart, tired of all the madness, would give up and stop.
+I can see myself paralysed in a corner, waiting for the class to start, barely breathing, prepared for that moment when my heart, tired of all the madness, would give up and stop.
 And yes, I was there, and I met old friends, and we hugged, and I was happy to see them, but I’m not sure I’ll be going back, though.
 I mean not as much as I used to go, regularly.
 I feel tired, as if my body is taking some kind of revenge, making me lie motionless in my/his leather armchair for hours.
-As if I’m trying to melt in the black leather, disintegrate into millions of cells, looking for his epithelial that must have remained prisoners there, and absorb them, like an amoeba… This amoeba can’t find that passion that used to wake me up at 5 a.m.
+As if I’m trying to melt in the black leather, disintegrating into millions of cells, looking for his epithelial ones that must have been kept prisoners there, and absorbing them, like an amoeba… This amoeba can’t find that passion that used to wake her up at 5 a.m.
 Not anymore.
-It’s a void which has become my routine, a lack of vitality which seems to govern my every day counting of hours.
+It’s a void which has become my routine, a lack of vitality which seems to govern my every day counting of the hours.

 ‘Ok, this amoeba will get dressed in a minute and go out!
 Now!’